nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf70/developing/powersave.rst

 * maintains the Wi-Fi connection by responding to the keep alive packet exchange at any point of time.

 TWT-based power save allows devices to sleep for longer intervals than the DTIM power save.
-It is suitable for the devices that have low levels of periodic uplink traffic.
+It is suitable for devices that have predictable periodic uplink or downlink traffic and do not have low latency requirements.
+DTIM-based power save is more efficient for sleep intervals that are in the range of milliseconds to a few seconds.
+TWT will perform better if the sleep interval is in the 10s of seconds and above range.
+DTIM-based power save performs better in high throughput applications compared to TWT.
 As the device sleeps longer and does not wake up to receive DTIM beacons, it misses all multicast or broadcast frames.
 The TWT session is expected to be set up by the application after the network level negotiation, after which it is not expected to receive any multicast or broadcast frames.